 Governments are charged an annual membership fee to cover support, training, and education.
 Fees are based on the annual budget of a government organization.

 It is completely free for startups to join STIR and there are no fees exchanged during the 16-week collaboration period.

-Governments and startups manage projects in four, one-month sprints.
-Each sprint focus on a different project area: user research, design, build, and test.
-The projects are guided by a scope of work.
-All governments and startups complete regular status surveys to track progress and communicate any issues with STIR staff.
+Governments and startups manage projects in a mutually agreed upon approach (eg agile).
+The collaboration period is guided by a scope of work.
+All governments and startups complete regular status surveys to track progress and communicate any issues.

 How is the scope of work determined?